 For many years, Mexico has lured in travelers with its natural landscape, Mayan ruins and Spanish-inspired culture.
 But there’s more to this tourist-favorite than the usual “been there, done that” experiences.

 Mexico is slowly becoming a top destination of choice among yoga practitioners and those simply seeking a quiet escape to reconnect with their inner selves.

-What makes Mexico a top retreat choice?
-Keep reading to find out!
+What makes yoga retreats in Mexico a top choice?

 One of the many reasons why Mexico is popular among tourists is its selection of splendid beaches.
 If you’ve never been to Mexico but are looking to combine vacation with moments of mindfulness by the beach, skip the often crowded Cancun and hit Playa del Carmen instead.
 It is a beachfront town along the Yucatan peninsula that is slowly earning a Euro chic-inspired reputation for its coastal beauty.
 Here, you don’t only “see and be seen,” but you also get to roll out your yoga mat and do your daily salutations by the beach, while basking in Mexico’s glorious sunsets.